The National Map

-Building on the success of 125 years of USGS topographic mapping, the US Topo quadrangle is a new and improved generation of maps of the American landscape.
-The earlier prototype digital topographic maps, "Digital Maps - Beta", have been replaced with US Topo maps and are no longer available for distribution.
+Building on the success of 125 years of USGS topographic mapping, the US Topo series is a new generation of maps of the American landscape.

-The US Topo production cycle follows the U.S. Department of Agriculture's National Agriculture Imagery Program (NAIP) 3-year acquisition cycle so that the latest NAIP imagery forms the base layer of US Topo maps.
+The US Topo production cycle follows the U.S. Department of Agriculture's National Agriculture Imagery Program's (NAIP) 3-year acquisition cycle so that the latest NAIP aerial imagery forms the base layer of US Topo maps.

 Current US Topo map layers include most of the feature classes of a traditional topographic map, plus an orthoimage layer and a shaded relief layer.
 However, some features shown on traditional topographic maps are still absent from US Topo because suitable data are not currently available.
 More feature classes are added each year as additional data become available.